Ultralight backpacking: Shelter

 Tents, hammocks, and tarps with bivy sacks are used by long-distance hikers to protect themselves from insects and weather.
 Of these, tents are the most common.
-The development of Dyneema Composite Fabrics, and very lightweight silicone-coated fabrics have allowed manufacturers to produce very lightweight tents.
+The development of very lightweight silicone-coated fabrics have allowed manufacturers to produce very lightweight tents.
 The lightest tents are single wall, but even some double wall tents are very light weight.
 Weight can be further reduced by using poncho-tarps, or a bivy sack ("Alpine style") as the sole shelter.
 Generally as weight decreases, the skill needed to shelter safely increases.

 Sleeping system

+Ultralight backpackers might opt for foam sleeping pads, which are usually lighter than inflatable mattresses, and rest their head on clothing or other gear rather than carry a pillow.

 Narrow 'mummy-style' quilts and sleeping bags are lighter than traditional rectangular-shaped items.
 Down is lighter than synthetic fibers for insulation, but is susceptible to loft loss caused by moisture.
 Some quilts are bottom-less, relying on the user's sleeping pad to guard against cold ground.
 A top bag is more like a conventional sleeping bag in that it wraps around the user's entire body but the bottom fabric contains no insulation.
 The idea is that bottom insulation is compressed by a person's body, rendering any loft in that area useless.
 Some modern down sleeping bags are through-baffled and under-filled such that the user can shift all the insulation to the top of their body thereby maximizing its potential to retain heat.
 Ultralight hikers also tend to carry bags rated for warmer temperatures than traditional-weight backpackers, making up the difference on cold nights by wearing clothes to bed, such as a balaclava or jacket.
 Careful camping site selection can avoid colder "hollows" (low points where cold air tends to collect) or make use of natural wind barriers such as thick vegetation to compensate for less-warm gear.
-Foam pads can be lighter than inflatable mattresses.